 Ask an Adjuster to Justify the Lower Offer

 If the insurance adjuster responds with a much lower offer, ask that they justify all of the reasons.
 Again, document everything from phone conversations to ongoing expenses.
 If you’re in the negotiation phase, it’s important to layout the provable financial implications of the incident as well as the emotional damage.

 Get an Insurance Claims Lawyer

 Personal injury lawyers specialize in fighting insurance claims in and out of court.
-They can help you write demand letters, gather evidence, and know how these big insurers operate against claims.
+They can help you write demand letters, gather evidence, and know-how these big insurers operate against claims.
 You can contact the Dixon Injury Firm today for a free case review and consultation.
 We don’t charge a dime for legal services unless we win the case.
-Read more about the types of reimbursement you’re able to add into your claim.
+Read more about the types of reimbursement you’re able to add to your claim.

 It’s time to contact an insurance claims lawyer if…

 - If your demand is for more than a few thousand dollars — insurers are unlikely to take these seriously without solid evidence.

 - If your injuries are serious and you’re seeking future damages, such as ongoing medical treatment and rehabilitation.
 An experienced lawyer will know how to calculate these compensatory damages.